 Malware is software embedded illegally on your computer to perform malicious activities.
 This could be a virus that siphons your data unknowingly or software that creates duplicate data files then sends them to the hackers.

 A phishing email is an illegitimate email designed to seem legit by the sender.
 Mostly, these emails look like they’ve been sent from the trusted sources, while actually, it’s cybercriminals who create them.

 For instance, you receive an email that seems to be from your credit company asking you to verify your account through a certain link.
+Before sending out email newsletters, you should always employ tools for verifying emails.
 On opening the provided link and inputting your details, the information is sent to the hackers, who use it for identity theft.

 Assume you receive a phishing email with an impeded malicious software that, upon clicking, installs on your computer.
 On installing, the software encrypts your data, making it inaccessible unless you pay a ransom.
 A prime example is the WannaCry worm of 2017 that caused massive losses to organizations and individuals alike.

 Assume you lose your personal computer protected by a weak password.
 Trying to gain access to your computer, the hacker guesses the 1-8 digit combination that accordingly opens your computer seamlessly.
 Besides, the hacker opens your browser, stealing critical passwords saved in your browser.
 Even worse, they log into crucial systems such as payment merchant accounts and steal your money.

 Other ways in which your security may be compromised include;

 Your online security is breached in all the above instances, and critical data may be lost or compromised.

 As long as you use digital platforms to store or share information, it’s possible to have your privacy compromised even without your knowledge.
 Digital privacy is compromised in the following ways;

 Some social media platforms share user information with third-party entities for marketing or political purposes.